 actions that you and your family can take to better prepare for a

 OUTDOOR WARNING SYSTEM

-Amarillo/Potter/Randall Office of Emergency Management currently operates over 85 outdoor warning sirens that are designed to alert people who are outdoors of a potential emergency in the community.
+Amarillo Area Office of Emergency Management currently operates over 90 outdoor warning sirens that are designed to alert people who are outdoors of a potential emergency in the community.
 Outdoor Warning Sirens are NOT designed to be heard indoors.
-In the event of an emergency, the Office of Emergency Management will activate the Outdoor Warning Sirens on a steady tone for 5 minutes.
+In the event of an emergency, the Office of Emergency Management will activate the Outdoor Warning Sirens on a steady tone for 3 minutes.
 When sounded, you should immediately move to shelter and listen to local radio or television stations for emergency warning information.